transcom/mymove/docs/adr/index.md

 - [ADR-0050](0050-doc-viewer-fork.md) - Fork & maintain react-file-viewer under @trussworks
 - [ADR-0051](0051-swagger-date-formats.md) - Use only Swagger supported formats for dates
 - [ADR-0052](0052-use-data-testid.md) - Use `data-testid` as an attribute for finding components in tests
+- [ADR-0053](0053-consolidate-moves-and-mtos.md) - Consolidate moves and move task orders into one database table

 <!-- adrlogstop -->